image full screen

 Windharp Horizons Working Group site visit – BNGLN

 The Lab provided strategic guidance to the landscapes early on, in helping to set up their landscape incubation process, and supported implementing partners to deliver a series of stakeholder landscape planning workshops and field trips.
 These were designed to help the pilot landscapes develop their Landscape Partnerships and Shared Understanding of the landscapes (Elements 1 and 2).
-Alongside this work, Regen Farmers Mutual has been leading the landscapes through a Landscape Impact Program, to identify landholder opportunities in emerging environmental markets, with a view of developing a landscape scale transaction.
+Alongside this work, Regen Farmers Mutual led the landscapes through a Landscape Impact Program, to identify landholder opportunities in emerging environmental markets, with a view of developing a landscape scale transaction.

 In August 2024, landscape partners met with investors to discuss their plans for their future and the co-benefits of sustainable agriculture, carbon farming and biodiversity.